-Take the raw eggs and carefully punch a small hole in the top of the egg with your thumbtack.
-Hold the egg firmly in one hand and push the thumbtack through the shell several times.
-You’ll need to create an ½-inch hole in the top of the egg.
+Take the raw eggs and carefully punch a small hole in the top of the Easter egg with your thumbtack.
+Hold the Easter egg firmly in one hand and push the thumbtack through the shell several times.
+You’ll need to create an ½-inch hole in the top of the cute Easter egg.

-Get your skewer and use it to gently mix up the egg inside of the shell.
-Dump the egg mix out and gently wash out the shells.
-Mix up your egg dye according to the directions in the egg cup with the water and vinegar.
-Take them out of the dye and let them dry.
-Fill them with confetti.
-Cut a ¾-inch piece of tissue paper and carefully glue it over the hole.
-The eggs are now ready to break.
+Get your skewer and use it to gently mix up the Easter egg inside of the shell.
+Dump the Easter egg mix out and gently wash out the shells.
+Mix up your Easter egg dye according to the directions in the Easter egg cup with the water and vinegar.
+Take the Easter egg out of the dye and let the Easter egg dry.
+Fill the cute Easter egg with confetti.
+Cut a ¾-inch piece of tissue paper and carefully glue it over the hole in the Easter egg.
+That completes this fun and easy Easter craft.
+The Easter eggs are now ready to break.

 Confetti eggs filled with glitter.
 As you can see, the tissue paper hides the hole until you’re ready to break it.

-You can make these cute Easter crafts in under 10 minutes, and each kid can have one for a special treat.
-To make it, you’ll need:
+You can make these cute Easter crafts for kids in under 10 minutes, and each kid can have one for a special treat.
+To make these Easter crafts for kids, you’ll need: